zThinkHe/hass_enhanced_openai_conversation/README.md

 # Enhanced openai_conversation for Home Assistant
 This is an enhanced version of the openai_conversation component for Home Assistant.
 After replacing the original version, you can freely add model APIs.

+How to use?

+-- Remove the openai_conversation from the components directory in Home Assistant, download the openai_conversation from this repository, and replace it with the entire directory.

+For docker:
+1. delete the old one:
+docker rm  home-assistant:/usr/src/homeassistant/homeassistant/components/testtesttest

+2. copy the new one:
+docker cp openai_conversation/ home-assistant:/usr/src/homeassistant/homeassistant/components/

+3. restart the docker